Helskov/weewx-wunderground-pull/README.md

     record_generation = software
 ```

-**3. Units and Rain Handling (CRITICAL):**
+**3. Rain Handling & Units (CRITICAL):**

-The driver pulls data in US Customary units (Fahrenheit, Inches, mph) from the API.
-This is the recommended standard for the WeeWX database to ensure consistency.
+**Rain Accumulation:**

-WeeWX defaults to calculating the average for unknown data sources.
-Because this driver calculates and sends rain data as a "delta" (the amount of rain fallen since the last poll), you **must** instruct WeeWX to sum these values together.
+Because this driver calculates and sends rain data as a "delta" (the amount of rain fallen in the short interval since the last poll), you **must** instruct WeeWX to sum these values together, rather than averaging them.

 Add the following block to your `weewx.conf` (ensure it is placed in the root of the file, not nested under another section):
 ```ini